 Security is at the heart of every line of code we write and every new feature we design.
 Truly secure systems are very hard to build, and what's considered "secure" is a constantly moving target.
 We adhere to a set of principles that emphasize designing with security in mind from day one.
 We build features around secure defaults and adhere to the principles of least privilege.

 This document provides an overview of Doppler's threat model, including relevant security controls we've put in place.
-This includes using end-to-end encrypted communication channels, encrypting data at rest, ensuring our infrastructure never persists any customer secrets, capturing an immutable audit log, limiting allowed actions via pre-defined user roles, and providing several strong user authentication options.
+This includes using end-to-end encrypted communication channels, encrypting data at rest, ensuring our internet-exposed infrastructure never persists customer secrets, capturing an immutable audit log, limiting allowed actions via user roles, and providing several strong user authentication options.
 This document also highlights our general architecture and the flow of data into and out of our servers.